Activity

 • PowerPoint Presentation Home Field Advantage

-• Our New Hometown Team Printable Booklet (see below)
+• Our New Hometown Team Printable Booklet (see attached PDF)

 • Online Design with available iPads and laptops (optional)